Andrew-232/D1-assignment/README.md

 I changed the name of the heading to show Clicker Game.
 I am going to see if the change I made to tunr the page background to light grey is working.
+Making change since it's not updating in GitHub